Chart Color Schemes

 Bakers Creek faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 14.5%, significantly lower than Australia's average of 30.4%.
-This disparity presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are the most common at 12.1%, followed by postgraduate qualifications (1.7%) and graduate diplomas (0.7%).
-Vocational credentials are prevalent, with 45.7% of residents aged 15+ holding them, including advanced diplomas (7.9%) and certificates (37.8%).
+The area's university qualification rate is 14.5%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 12.1%, followed by postgraduate qualifications (1.7%) and graduate diplomas (0.7%).
+Vocational credentials are prevalent, with 45.7% of residents aged 15+ holding them - advanced diplomas at 7.9% and certificates at 37.8%.

-Educational participation is high, with 34.9% of residents currently enrolled in formal education, comprising 15.1% in primary, 9.2% in secondary, and 4.3% in tertiary education.
+Educational participation is high, with 34.9% of residents currently enrolled in formal education.
+This includes 15.1% in primary education, 9.2% in secondary education, and 4.3% pursuing tertiary education.

 Frequently Asked Questions - Education